-ECRIN is a distributed research infrastructure – a distinct organisation that connects research facilities at multiple sites in countries across Europe and provides services for top-level clinical research.
-This infrastructure creates added value through greater access to expertise and patients, increasing the reach, diversity, and quality of results of clinical trials.
+ECRIN is a 'distributed research infrastructure (RI)' – a distinct organisation that connects research facilities at multiple sites in countries across Europe and provides services for top-level clinical research.

 On November 29th, 2013, ECRIN was officially awarded the status of European Research Infrastructure Consortium (ERIC) by the European Commission.
-This is a legal status recognised in all EU member states, designed to facilitate the establishment and operation of research infrastructures of European interest.
+This is a legal status recognised in all EU member states, designed to facilitate the establishment and operation of RIs of European interest.

 - View the ECRIN statutes, language: BG CS DA DE EL EN ES ET FI FR HR HU IT LT LV MT NL PL PT RO SK SL SV